 theoretical approaches of symptom perception and body appearance concerns, catastrophic (mis)interpretations of bodily symptoms, congenital insensitivity to pain, gate-control theory of pain, sensory-discriminative and affective dimension of interception, neural correlates of pain, pain matrix, descending modulation, theories of health anxiety, fear-avoidance model of pain, interoceptive conditioning, safety behaviours, attentional processes, stress, coping and acceptance, communal coping model, self-consciousness, self-discrepancies, air hunger, differences and communalities between pain and dyspnea, experimental pain and dyspnea induction methods, cognitive-behavioural treatment for bodily distress disorders, exposure.

-PSY4521 Period 3 6 Jan 2020 31 Jan 2020 Print course description ECTS credits: 4.0 Instruction language: English Coordinator:

-• A. Meulders
+PSY4521

+Period 3 4 Jan 2021 29 Jan 2021

+Print course description

+Research Master Cognitive and Clinical Neuroscience Specialisation Psychopathology

-Teaching methods: Lecture(s), PBL, Presentation(s), Working visit(s), Work in subgroups Assessment methods: Attendance, Final paper, Presentation Keywords: bodily complaints, chronic pain, dyspnea, health anxiety Faculty of Psychology and Neuroscience basic knowledge of the brain anatomy when working in the field of neuropsychology or neurobiology.
+ECTS credits: 4.0 Instruction language: English Coordinator: A. Meulders Teaching methods: Lecture(s), PBL, Presentation(s), Working visit(s), Work in subgroups Assessment methods: Attendance, Final paper, Presentation Keywords: bodily complaints, chronic pain, dyspnea, health anxiety

+Faculty of Psychology and Neuroscience Neuroanatomy

+Full course description

+The aim of this practical training is to make you acquainted with the neuroanatomical terminology and to gain insight into the spatial and functional organisation of the brain.
+It is essential to have a basic knowledge of the brain anatomy when working in the field of neuropsychology or neurobiology.
 Many specific brain areas can be linked to particular functions.
 Thus, knowledge of the brain anatomy and its main functions allows direct linkage of specific neurological or psychiatric disorders to particular brain areas.
 After a short theoretical introduction, you will study whole brains and brain material of mammals at both macroscopical (visual inspection) and microscopical level.
 The emphasis will be on major brain systems, including the basal ganglia and limbic system.

+Course objectives

+Students are able to understand: